Codecademy/docs/content/numpy/concepts/math-methods/terms/tan/tan.md

   - 'paths/computer-science'
 ---

-In NumPy, the **`.tan()`** method calculates the tangent of an angle.
-Used to find mathematical computations involving trigonometric operations.
+In NumPy, the **`.tan()`** function calculates the tangent of each element in an array, where the elements are interpreted as angles in radians.
+It is used for mathematical computations involving trigonometric operations.

 ## Syntax